yeetbruises/Two-Arm-Actuator-AI-RL-Sim/README.md

 - TestRunQ.py - This is the Q-Learning algorithm which tests and renders the program.
 - TestRunSARSA.py - This is a modified version of TestRunQ.py which implements SARSA.

+<b> Note: </b>
-There is a section of code toward the bottom of TestRunQ.py and TestRunSARSA.py which can be uncommented to see the statstics of a run after a certain episode.
+There is a commented section of code near the bottom of TestRunQ.py and TestRunSARSA.py which allow for rendering the simulation in pygame.
+There is also a section of code toward the bottom of TestRunQ.py and TestRunSARSA.py which can be uncommented to see the statstics of a run after a certain episode.

 An example of a graph that can be plotted using the in-built plotter: